-CNN Ratings: 2015-2017 Rankings Deciphered & Has Trump Made An Impact?
+CNN Ratings, 2015-2017 Rankings Deciphered — Has Trump Made An Impact?

-Are CNN ratings down, up or the same as before President Donald Trump made it his business to label them “fake news” at every chance?
+Are CNN ratings down, up, or the same as before President Donald Trump made it his business to label them “fake news” at every chance?
 A Los Angeles Times report claims the network’s viewership hasn’t been negatively impacted, but rather than take their word for it, let’s take a look for ourselves by delving into the national organizations that provide the public with channel ratings.

 'They’re Pretty Good Right Now, Actually’: Acosta Hits Back As Trump Openly Insults CNN’s Ratings https://t.co/ditwhjT7kx pic.twitter.com/9xsEaeNMxi